 One last thing to define before you begin producing your show: the name of your podcast.

-I would advise you not to lock yourself in with a name that’s too reductive.
+I would advise you not to lock yourself in with a podcast name that’s too reductive.
 Over the months and years, you’ll evolve and your podcast will too.
-The topics can expand or deviate according to your passions or your dreams along time.
+The podcast topics can expand or deviate according to your passions or your dreams along time.

 My advice: avoid wordplays in your podcast name.
 It’ll make it harder for your potential listeners to search for you on listening platforms, and it places stumbling blocks in your way from an SEO perspective.
 Google is more and more intelligent, but it doesn’t understand jokes yet… 🤡